python-rope/ropemacs/README.txt

   to fix for code assists.
 The default value is ``1``.
 * ``ropemacs-separate-doc-buffer``: Should ``rope-show-doc`` use a separate buffer or the minibuffer.
 Defaults to ``t``.
+* ``ropemacs-guess-project``: If non-nil, ropemacs tries to guess and open the project that contains the file on which a rope command is performed when no project is already opened.

 * ``ropemacs-local-prefix``: The prefix for ropemacs refactorings.
   Defaults to ``C-c r``.